 Wazuka in Kyoto

-A thousand years ago, the highest craftsmanship of that generation discover a region hidden in the mountains, with mornings shrouded in fog and soil rich in nutrients, ideal for the growth of the most exquisite and nuanced tea plants.
+A thousand years ago, the highest craftsmanship of that generation discovered a region hidden in the mountains.
+With mornings shrouded in fog and soil rich in nutrients, this region was discovered to be ideal for the growth of the most exquisite and nuanced tea plants.
 Called Wazuka, or “Tea Utopia” by the Japanese, over 300 families have transformed this region with rows of evergreen tea plants.
 Over time, these families have kept the tradition of growing and producing the most authentic tea varieties, including matcha and Gyokuro.
-We invite you to visit us within this valley that is beautiful all year round – awakening in spring, filled with a rich green in summer, warm-colored in autumn, and sprinkled with occasional snowflakes during winter.
+We invite you to visit us within this valley that is beautiful all year round – awakening in spring, filled with a rich green in summer, a warm auburn in autumn, and sprinkled with occasional snowfall during winter.